-Our Physiotherapist will perform assessment and provide treatment based on the findings and will often include pain education, manual therapy, mobilization, taping of your knee.
-Also, providing physiotherapy-based exercises to retrain your muscles, improve flexibility and muscle strength in your lower extremity.
+Our Physiotherapist will perform assessment and provide treatment based on the findings and will often include pain education, manual therapy, mobilization, and taping of your knee.
+Also, providing physiotherapy-based exercises to retrain your muscles and improve flexibility and muscle strength in your lower extremity.
 As the pain reduces, the workouts are usually progressed and challenged based on your activity level and needs.
 You may also be recommended for a brace or to see an orthotist for consultation if required.

 Please consult your physiotherapist if you are experiencing patellofemoral pain syndrome or knee pain.